akka/akka-grpc-quickstart-scala.g8/docs/src/main/paradox/streaming.md

     Note how messages from both Alice and Bob are received in both clients.
 The streaming request messages are broadcasted to all connected clients via the server.

-@@@

-@@@ div { .group-gradle }

-To run Hello World including the streaming calls:

-1. Enter `./gradlew runServer`.

-    Maven builds the project and runs the gRPC server

-    This starts the server in the same way as in the first example we ran previously.
-The output should include something like:

-    ```
-    gRPC server bound to: /127.0.0.1:8080
-    ```

-1. Open another console window, enter `./gradlew runClient -PGreeterClient.user=Alice`.

-    Gradle runs the gRPC client for Alice

-    Note that the difference from the first example is the additional argument `-DGreeterClient.user=Alice`.
-The output should include something like:

-    ```
-    Performing request: Alice
-    Performing streaming requests: Alice
-    HelloReply(Hello, Alice)
-    Alice got streaming reply: Hello, Alice-0
-    Alice got streaming reply: Hello, Alice-1
-    Alice got streaming reply: Hello, Alice-2
-    Alice got streaming reply: Hello, Alice-3
-    ```

-    The "Performing request: Alice" and "HelloReply(Hello, Alice)" comes from the single request response call in the previous example and the "streaming" are new.

-1. Open yet another console window and enter `./gradlew runClient -PGreeterClient.user=Bob`.

-    Gradle runs the gRPC client for Bob

-    Note that the difference is the argument `Bob`.
-The output should include something like:

-    ```
-    Performing request: Bob
-    Performing streaming requests: Bob
-    HelloReply(Hello, Bob)
-    Bob got streaming reply: Hello, Bob-0
-    Bob got streaming reply: Hello, Alice-38
-    Bob got streaming reply: Hello, Bob-1
-    Bob got streaming reply: Hello, Alice-39
-    Bob got streaming reply: Hello, Bob-2
-    Bob got streaming reply: Hello, Alice-40
-    Bob got streaming reply: Hello, Bob-3
-    ```

-    Note how the messages from Alice are also received by Bob.

-1. Switch back to the console window with the Alice client.
-The output should include something like:

-    ```
-    Alice got streaming reply: Hello, Bob-10
-    Alice got streaming reply: Hello, Alice-48
-    Alice got streaming reply: Hello, Bob-11
-    Alice got streaming reply: Hello, Alice-49
-    Alice got streaming reply: Hello, Bob-12
-    Alice got streaming reply: Hello, Alice-50
-    Alice got streaming reply: Hello, Bob-13
-    ```

-    Note how messages from both Alice and Bob are received in both clients.
-The streaming request messages are broadcasted to all connected clients via the server.

-@@@

 Now take a look at how this is implemented.